 In the original version of this Gospel of Mark, three women (Mary Magdalene, Mary the mother of James, and Salome) approached the tomb to find a “young man clothed in white” who says, “Jesus is going ahead of you to Galilee.” [see the graphic above] The Gospel then ends at Mark 16:8 with these words, “The women fled from the tomb, trembling and bewildered, too frightened to talk.”
 That’s the end!
 The women fled and they don’t speak to anyone.
 There is no appearance of Jesus recorded at all.

 For those of you looking at your bibles and thinking, what about the end of Mark in some versions of the bible, Verses 9 through 20 that record Jesus’ appearance to the women and the disciples?
 These verses were added centuries later, so that the ending would match the story in Luke.
-These verses are not found in the most ancient manuscripts (like Codex Sinaiticus, the oldest version of Mark that we have, written about 350 CE).
+These verses are not found in the most ancient manuscripts (see Codex Sinaiticus, the oldest version of Mark that we have, written about 350 CE).

 Another decade or more passed (after the Gospel of Mark first appeared), before the gospels of Matthew and Luke were written.
 As they composed their own gospels, in different countries and different cultures, we see that they have both copied large portions of Mark’s gospel into theirs—word for word—blending and adding to the narrative where they thought that it was needed to comport with the traditions and stories that they had received from those that had come before them, and taking into account the very different world that they now lived in.